toddlers/codebuild-custom-docker-image/README.md

 So CFN templates takes care of that.
 It creates following things for building the automation:

 1. ECR(EC2 Container Registry)
-2. A CodeBuild Project with `buildpec` inside for installing various tools like
+2. A CodeBuild Project with `buildpec` inside for installing various tools like below which can be adjusted via the `Makefile`
   * Terraform
   * Tfenv
   * Boto3